bwhitman/rgb-backpack-controller/README.md

 ## Controlling the matrix from anywhere

 * Hook up a serial connection between your atmel/arduino and whatever you want to control the LED Matrix from (since I'm using a Beagleboard, the serial port is already connected to the trainer as /dev/ttyO1)
-* With the avr-gcc toolchain somewhere, run make on this repo.
-* You'll have a file called led_sender.hex, flash it anyway you know how.
-Since I put that firmware on there above, I do this quickly after hitting reset:
+* Flash led_sender.hex anyway you know how.
+Since I put that firmware on my board above, I do this quickly after hitting reset:

 ```bash
 avrdude -V -F -c stk500v1 -p m328p -P /dev/ttyO1 -b 57600 -U flash:w:led_sender.hex
 ```

+* (You can of course compile led_sender.c yourself if you want, i put the avr-gcc makefile in the repo too.
+But you shouldn't need to change it unless your pin numbers are different.)
 * On the computer you want to control the LED Matrix from, change the serial port name in block_sender.c
 * Compile the block_sender.c: